 Material changes over the reporting period

-The risk categories in the table above remain unchanged over the reporting period.
-Within these risk categories, several risks and mitigants have been added as a result of the growth of the Group through acquisitions and portfolio transfers.
+Sustainability risk was included as a new risk category in 2019.
+Within the eight risk categories, several risks and mitigants have been added as a result of the growth of the Group through acquisitions and portfolio transfers.